cxrlton/Kaggle/titanic/README.md

-Currently placed in top 10% of leaderboard.
+Currently placed in top 10% of the leaderboard.

+Accuracy: 82.6 %